Italian party acts to stop AnsaldoEnergia sale to Siemens

-MILAN Nov 7 An Italian political party has asked courts to keep tabs on the planned sale by defence group Finmeccanica of its AnsaldoEnergia unit, in a move to stop the power engineering company falling into the hands of Germany's Siemens.
+MILAN An Italian political party has asked courts to keep tabs on the planned sale by defense group Finmeccanica SIFI.MI of its AnsaldoEnergia unit, in a move to stop the power engineering company falling into the hands of Germany's Siemens (SIEGn.DE).

 Prospects of a sale to the German engineering giant have fuelled protests by Italian unions and politicians who fear job cuts and the loss of technological know-how.

-The debate about foreign takeovers of Italian companies, which flared up last year after the sale of dairy group Parmalat and jeweller Bulgari, is heating up with a general election only five months away.
+The debate about foreign takeovers of Italian companies, which flared up last year after the sale of dairy group Parmalat (PLT.MI) and jeweler Bulgari (LVMH.PA), is heating up with a general election only five months away.

 The leftist Italy of Values party led by former anti-graft magistrate Antonio Di Pietro said in a statement on Wednesday it had filed a complaint with two regional administrative courts asking magistrates to oversee the disposal of AnsaldoEnergia.